t8ortot/sheets-discogs-tracker/README.md

 ## Collection
 The script will build an area on the left side where information about your vinyl collection is stored.
 Each column is marked to signify that they are **(A)utomatically** or **(M)anually** populated.
 Fields marked with an **(A)** are automatically fetched or calculated once a Discogs ID is added to the row.
 Fields marked with an **(M)** are fields that represent information that only you would know, requiring you to manually populate if you wish.
 Below is a description of what each column represents:
 - **Discogs ID**: This is the unique number that identifies the release in Discogs.
+It is also turned into a hyperlink to the Discogs page for the item.
 This can be found manually in the URL like so: discogs.com/[Discogs ID]-Artist-Album
 - **Artist**: This is the name of the artist.
 It can be manually populated to keep track of purchases not yet in your Discogs collection.
 Once a Discogs ID is added to the row, it is overwritten with the artist's name as shown in Discogs.
 - **Album**: This is the name of the album.
 It can be manually populated to keep track of purchases not yet in your Discogs collection.
 Once a Discogs ID is added to the row, it is overwritten with the album's name as shown in Discogs.
 - **Purchased Date**: This is the date the item was purchased.
 This is only for your own records and is not used by the script for any reason.